-Figure 5-26 Configure the PTZ Limit
+Figure 5-21 Configure the PTZ Limit

-2. Click the checkbox of Enable Limit and choose the limit type as manual stops or scan stops.
+- 2. Click the Enable Limit checkbox and choose the limit type. - Manual Stops:

-Manual Stops:

 When manual limit stops are set, you can operate the PTZ control panel manually only in the limited surveillance area.